apache/superset/RELEASING/README.md

 The first step of preparing an Apache Release is packaging a release candidate to be voted on.
-Make sure you have correctly prepared and tagged the ready to ship release on Superset's repo (MAJOR.MINOR branch), the following script will clone the tag and create a source a signed tarball from it:
+Make sure you have correctly prepared and tagged the ready to ship release on Superset's repo (MAJOR.MINOR branch), the following script will clone the tag and create a signed source tarball from it:

 ```bash
     # make_tarball you use the previouly set environment variables